niels-slotboom/notes/Submanifolds.typ

   $
     R(W,Z,X,Y) + R(W,X,Y,Z) + R(W,Y,Z,X) = 0.
   $
-  The extrinsic curvature terms must satisfy these as well to remain consistent.
+  The terms involving extrinsic curvature must satisfy these as well to remain consistent.
 Let us verify that this is the case for the former symmetry.
 Recall that for a torsion-free connection, $K$ is symmetric, i.e.
   $
     K(X,Y) = K(Y,X).
   $